Showing all 5 results

 How Do You Install an LED Emergency Driver?

 Many fixtures come with factory-installed emergency drivers as a standard or optional feature.
-For retrofit applications, certified electricians can easily install aftermarket units following manufacturer specifications.
-Our technical support team provides installation guidance and can recommend qualified installers in your area to ensure proper setup and code compliance.
+For retrofit applications, certified electricians can install aftermarket units following manufacturer specifications, subject to fixture compatibility.

 Will an Emergency Backup Driver Work with 277-480V Fixtures?

 Our standard emergency drivers support 100-277 VAC input voltage, covering most commercial applications.
 For Canadian installations, we offer specialized models that accommodate 347 VAC systems.
-Higher voltage applications above 277V require different solutions, so contact us to discuss your specific voltage requirements.

 Do You Have an Integrated Version or Does It Mount Externally?

 We stock both configurations to meet different installation needs.
-Integrated units mount inside the fixture housing for a clean appearance, while external models install separately when space is limited or retrofitting existing fixtures.
+Integrated units mount inside the fixture housing for a clean appearance, while external models install separately when space is limited or when retrofitting existing fixtures.
 External mounting also simplifies maintenance and battery replacement.

 How Long Does an Emergency Backup Last Without Power?